QubiPy-Labs/QubiPy/docs/about.md

    - Check our [Documentation](https://qubipy.readthedocs.io)
    - Ask questions on [GitHub Issues](https://github.com/QubiPy-Labs/QubiPy/issues)

+### Support Our Work (Donations)

+!!! tip "Your Contribution Matters"
+   QubiPy is developed and maintained by QubiPy Labs as a free, open-source project for the Qubic community.

+   Our dedication to providing high-quality tools is driven by passion, but maintaining and enhancing the library requires time, effort, and resources.

+   If you find QubiPy valuable and wish to support its continued development, any contribution is greatly appreciated.

+   Your donations help us cover operational costs, dedicate more time to new features, bug fixes, and comprehensive documentation, ensuring QubiPy remains a robust tool for everyone.

+   You can send your generous contributions to the following addresses:

+   * QUBIC : **`CNSLISZCRHAVHADBQCZWVYAVTYXCVNQREGVVTWKBLHSJXFHRFEGNLORCHRSE`**
+   * USDT (ETH, ARB, BSC or Polygon) : **`0x453471Cc01868895b833841Ce7DbaE11fd9D1933`**

+   A huge thank you for being a part of the QubiPy journey!

 ## Technical notes
 This library uses crypto.dll, which is a C extension of the Qubic key utility functions and binds them to Python.
 To build this crypto.dll, this [repository](https://github.com/serendipity-seeker/key-utils-binding) was used.